Boxing in the United States: Women's boxing

-In the 1990s, Women's boxing had a brief period of popularity due to likes of Christy Martin and Laila Ali.
+In the 1990s, women’s boxing had a brief period of popularity due to boxers such as Christy Martin and Laila Ali.
 But early into 2000's, the sport fell back to relative obscurity due to lack of promotion, television exposure and poor matchmaking.
 Many female professional boxers in the United States struggle to make a viable living due to lack of financial opportunities and promotional opportunities.
-In 2012, interest in women's boxing was revived when women were allowed to compete in boxing at the Olympic games for the first time.
+In 2012, interest in women's boxing was revived when women were allowed to compete in boxing at the Olympic Games for the first time.

 Television and media coverage

 Boxing used to be a popular staple viewing on American television due to its low costs and production values and was broadcast on all the major networks.
 Since the 1970s, it is mostly broadcast on pay-per-view and pay television channels, like HBO and Showtime.
 However, this and a myriad of factors resulted the sport's decline in popularity beginning in the late 1990s.
 One noted factor was the sport's exclusivity to these premium outlets, while mixed martial arts events were eventually broadcast on major television networks and more accessible platforms, drawing in a younger demographic and more mainstream coverage.